 Wolfs Rain is an anime revolving around this trope, following four wolves in disguise as humans wanting to seek out Paradise while the Earth is dying.

 In Ginga Nagareboshi Gin, a manga-only short after the Big Bad's defeat features both good and evil wolves, in which the dogs join forces with the former to defeat the latter.

-Spice and Wolf is about a merchant who finds a wolf deity trapped in a bundle of wheat.
-She is haughty and self sufficient and can be cruel, but she's wise, well meaning and was once a village patron deity that helped bring good harvets.
+Spice and Wolf is about a merchant who finds a wolf deity who then travels with him.
+She is haughty, self sufficient and can be cruel, but she's also wise, well meaning and was once a village patron deity that helped bring good harvests.